Classifying Fibers and Bases in Toric Hypersurface Calabi-Yau Threefolds: Toric Bases, Fibers, and Fibrations

 As described above, the gauge group of the compactification is determined by the details of the fibration; the nonabelian gauge group is controlled by the singular fibers by means of the Kodaira classification in Table \ref{tab:kodaira} and its refinement to include monodromy data, and the number of $U(1)$ gauge factors is given by the rank of the Mordell-Weil group of the fibration.
 For a given structure of the (continuous) gauge group $G$, the number $V$ of vector multiplets is given by the dimension of $G$: \eqq{V = \operatorname{dim}(G).} The gauge group dimension is related to the topological data of the fibration through the Shioda-Tate-Wazir (STW) formula \cite{wazir2004arithmetic},

 which, geometrically, states that a basis of divisors for the threefold can be formed from the divisors on the base, the zero-section, Mordell-Weil sections, and the components of fibral divisors giving rise to Cartan elements of a nonabelian gauge group.
+Note that we have included in the last term also contributions for singular fibrations with (4, 6) loci corresponding to the number of tensors in the associated SCFT, generalizing the usual STW formula for smooth Calabi-Yau manifolds; in the flop phase where these points in the base are blown up these are incorporated into $h^{1,1} (B')$ for the blown up base, and otherwise this contribution corresponds to non-flat fibers.

 We next turn to the matter content of the theory, which is controlled by codimension two singularities in the elliptic fibration, as mentioned above (and in some cases by the topology of the divisor supporting the nonabelian gauge group).
 We can classify the hypermultiplets of the theory by whether they are charged or neutral under the gauge group.
 The total number $H$ of hypermultiplets and the numbers $H_{\text{neutral}}$ and $H_{\text{charged}}$ of neutral and charged hypermultiplets, respectively, are controlled by the topological data of the fibration and the gauge group by a powerful set of gravitational, gauge-gravitational, and pure gauge anomaly cancellation constraints \cite{GreenSchwarzWest6DAnom}.
 The simplest constraints are those that involve only the numbers of charged and uncharged matter fields: The anomaly constraints on charged matter fields are slightly more intricate, and play a key role in the F-theory/geometry dictionary.
 For a simple nonabelian gauge group $G$, these can be written as \cite{Kumar:2010ru}